Curriculum - Autumn Term

 Get your sea legs on, it’s time to sail the salty seas!

 This term we will be finding out about the RNLI and how to stay safe on the beach.
-There will be a RNLI volunteer talking to the children about the role of lifeguards.
 This topic aims to develop the children's knowledge of the world, helping them to locate continents and oceans and seas - naming as many as they can.
 For our history focus we will be looking at reasons why people in the past wanted to travel around the world and will ‘explore’ the idea of ‘exploration’, with significant people, such as Captain Cook.
 The children will make timelines of Captain James Cook and Grace Darling.
 The children will also take part in a Pirate Day which will involve lots of pirate games and activities.

 Our first science topic this term is 'Plants'.
 The children will observe and describe how seeds and bulbs grow into mature plants.
 They will discover how plants needs water, light and a suitable temperature to grow and stay healthy.
 We will be identifying garden plants, wild plants and trees, and those classified as deciduous and evergreen.

 We will set up a variety of investigations which the children will observe and then record their findings -